shahery/django-blog-project4/README.md

-  The deployed link can be found here:
+  The deployed link can be found here: [Live Site](https://blogweb786.herokuapp.com/)

 # Table of contents
   * [Users stories](#users-stories)